-Capital One Shopping also offers featured products with special deals, cash back opportunities from top retailers, and price drop alerts when a product you’ve recently searched for falls in price.
+Capital One Shopping also offers featured products with special deals from top retailers, and price drop alerts when a product you’ve recently searched for falls in price.
 Finally, as you use Capital One Shopping, you’ll accumulate Capital One Shopping points that you can put towards future purchases you make on the site.
 How cool is that?

 And while you might expect your savings on each purchase to be marginal, you can actually find some pretty spectacular deals on Capital One Shopping.
 Just check out this review from Larry Bawcom, posted on the site Trustpilot.com:

 “Capital One Shopping (formerly Wikibuy) saves me $ all the time on just about everything.
 But when I really stood up and noticed, is today, buying some eyeglasses.
 Lost mine.
 Save $38.
 Glasses were originally 122.
 That is saving!!!”

 If you decide to give it a try, you can install the browser extension here.

 Sure.
 Saving money on everyday purchases using sites like Capital One Shopping is great.
 You can save $20, $50, or even hundreds of dollars.
 But what about your really big purchases, like homeowners insurance?
 People just like you typically shell out thousands of dollars each year for the peace of mind offered by home insurance.
 But many don’t know that there are huge price differentials on insurance providers in this industry.
 This is one big money mistake.